 Entities with enforcement authority are responsible for following up on any enforcement actions.
 NPDES permittees are responsible for meeting the requirements of their permits.
-Those conducting restoration projects or installing BMPs are responsible for monitoring plant survival rates and maintenance of improvements, structures and fencing.
+Those conducting restoration projects or installing BMPs are responsible for maintenance of improvements, structures and fencing and for monitoring plant survival rates.

-Long term monitoring will be conducted by Nooksack Indian Tribe, Lummi Nation, Ecology, DNR, and its partners to help assess the hydrologic and water quality conditions in the SFNR.
+Long term monitoring will be conducted by the Nooksack Indian Tribe, the Lummi Nation, Ecology, DNR, and its partners to help assess the hydrologic and water quality conditions in the SFNR.